Updated Aug. 14, 2026

-Mizzou's Human Subjects Research Protections Program (HRPP) provides oversight for IRB policies and procedures that protect the welfare of research participants.
+Mizzou's Human Subjects Research Protections Program (HRPP) provides oversight for Institutional Review Board (IRB) policies and procedures that protect the welfare of research participants.
 New required and optional training modules are being introduced to:

 - Enhance the quality and completeness of IRB submissions.